enonic/app-azure-ad-idprovider/README.md

 Add the Azure AD ID Provider to the `Application` field and press the small pencil to open up the settings.
 * Tentant ID can be found in the overview page on your app in Azure as `Directory (tenant) ID`.
 * Client ID can be found in the overview page on your app in Azure as `Application (client) ID`.
 * Logout url is where you want to send the user if they press the logout button in XP.
+For Azure AD you'd most likely send them to the azure ad logout url, with your redirect url as a param.
+Remember to url encode the redirect url https://login.microsoftonline.com/common/oauth2/v2.0/logout?post_logout_redirect_uri=http%3A%2F%2Flocalhost%3A8080%2F or see https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc#send-a-sign-out-request for more info.
+You can also omit the post_logout_redirect_uri, and the app will try to make an educated guess, but this in not recommended.
 * Client Secret has to be made in the `Certificates & secrets` section under your application in Azure.
 * If you want to change the Azure AD -> Enonic XP user mapping, do so in the User Mappings (most likely not necessary).
 * Remember to add the API permissions listed above if you want to create and update groups in Enonic XP based on the groups in Azure AD.